Esteban Masson

-Esteban Alexandre Heinrich Masson (born 18 September 2004) is a Canadian-French racing driver who is currently competes in the Super Formula Lights with TOM'S, as well as in the European Le Mans Series with VDS Panis Racing.
-He is the 2021 French F4 and the 2023 Eurocup-3 champion.
+Esteban Alexandre Heinrich Masson (born 18 September 2004) is a French and Canadian racing driver competing in the European Le Mans Series for Forestier Racing by Panis in LMP2 and the FIA World Endurance Championship for Akkodis ASP Team in LMGT3.
+He is also the reserve driver for Toyota Racing in Hypercar.
+Masson won the 2025 European Le Mans Series for VDS Panis Racing, partnering Oliver Gray and Charles Milesi.
+In junior formulae, he was a French F4 and Eurocup-3 champion.

-He previously competed in the FIA World Endurance Championship for Akkodis ASP Team in the Lexus RC F GT3 alongside José María López and Takeshi Kimura.
-He is part of the TGR Driver Challenge Program.

 Early career

 Karting

 Having been born in Canada, Masson discovered karting at the age of three.
 He started winning titles after moving to France, with regional and national championships in the categories mini-kart, Minimes and Cadets.
-In 2018 Masson took the National Series Karting title and followed it up the following year by winning the French Junior Championship.
+In 2018, Masson took the National Series Karting title and followed it up the following year by winning the French Junior Championship.
 Masson continued karting in 2020, finishing fifth in the IAME Euro Series.

 Formula 4

 2019

 Masson made his single-seater debut in the final round of the 2019 French F4 Championship.
-He finished all three races at the Paul Ricard Circuit outside of the top ten, with a best result of eleventh in race 3.
+He finished all three races at the Paul Ricard Circuit outside of the top-ten, with a best result of eleventh in race 3.